anthonykasza/crypto-terms/README.md

 Block explorer - an online interface for searching a blockchain, and enables you to retrieve data about transactions, addresses, blocks, fees, and more.
 Each block explorer provides data about a particular blockchain, and the type of information included will vary depending on the architecture of the blockchain it serves.

 Oracle - an interface for blockchain projects to interact with off-chain data/projects (e.g. getting the price of gold into a smart contract).
 Chainalysis maintains a sanctions oracle that Tornado Cash uses to prevent sanctioned wallets from participating.
+Chainlink is the grandaddy of oracle providers.

+adapter - a chainlink thingie that glues 2 APIs together in a standard way

+verifiable random function (VRF) - a chainlink thingie that provides a random number in a robust fashion. there are issues with using on-chain sources of random numbers.
+VRFs solve these.

+hybrid (smart) contracts - smart contracts that combine on-chain code with off-chain oracles

 decentralized oracle network (DON) - a group of nodes that collects data from the outside world and places it in a blockchain network. "outside world" data can be: ETH/USD exchange rates, Verifiable Random Function (VRF) data, and more.